Black Country local heritage list project update

 Nominate a site [external link]

 You may see some flyers about the project around town encouraging you to get involved.
 You can sign up for updates and follow the project's progress on the Black Country local list website and on TDR Heritage’s Twitter and LinkedIn accounts.

 Creating and maintaining local heritage lists is an ongoing commitment and activity.
 You'll still be able to put forward heritage assets for inclusion on the lists to conservation staff after this project ends.
 These will be considered in later updates to the lists.

 The local list

-The Local list is a list of buildings within the borough, considered by the council as having local historic and architectural value, but that are not statutory listed (recognised by the government as nationally important).
+This is a list of buildings within the borough that we consider to have local historic and architectural value, but that are not statutory listed (recognised by the government as nationally important).

-This local list has been made as part of the range of measures being taken by Walsall Council to preserve and enhance the character of the borough.
-The Unitary Development Plan 2005 states "The Council not grant planning permission for a development scheme which proposes the demolition or adverse alteration of a local list building".
+It's part of a range of measures we're taking to preserve and enhance the character of the borough.
+We will not grant planning permission for a development scheme which proposes the demolition or adverse alteration of a local list building.

 How does this affect a property included on the local list, and its owner?